Indian Traditional Family Photo shoot.

-First, people can change outfits quickly and easily, they have full access to their entire wardrobe, accessories, make up, hair products, etc. That was particularly important in this case as the family wanted to wear traditional Indian clothing for their family photos, and also have some shots with western clothing.
+First, people can change outfits quickly and easily, they have full access to their entire wardrobe, accessories, make up, hair products, etc.

-Back to the Indian family photos, the 11 x 14.
-To see it, and see who was in it, you literally had to walk up to the sofa and lean over towards the photograph.
+The plan in this case was to produce an image to replace the existing family portrait in the living room.
+This image was only 11 x 14 inches, and to see it and see who was in it, you literally had to walk up to the sofa and lean towards the photograph.
 We planned to change all of that.

 Our photo shoot took about an hour overall, with 15 minutes to set up, and again to dismantle everything.
 That gave us an hour and a half total time.

 In the end, the final wall portraits were ordered at a size of 30 x 40 inches.
 Though that may seem big, when it's on the wall it's a perfect size.
-Remember that tv example.

 All wall portraits should be large and obvious, it's what makes them come alive.
 It's what truly defines a wall portrait - it's presence.